Ezra Stiles: Early life

-Ezra Stiles was born on in North Haven, Connecticut, to Rev. Isaac Stiles and Kezia Taylor Stiles (1702–1727).
+Ezra Stiles was born on in North Haven, Connecticut, to the Rev. Isaac Stiles and Kezia Taylor Stiles (1702–1727).
 His maternal grandfather, Edward Taylor had emigrated to Colonial America from Leicestershire, England, in 1668.
 Kezia Taylor Stiles died four days after giving birth to Ezra.
+Ezra Stiles was a kinsman of Henry Reed Stiles.

 Stiles received his early education at home and matriculated at Yale College in September 1742, as one of 13 members of the college's freshman class.
 At Yale, he studied a liberal arts curriculum characterized by an uncertain period of transition between moribund Puritan thought and that of newer thinkers like John Locke and Isaac Newton.
 Stiles also studied works by Thomas Farnaby, Isaac Watts, and John Ward.
 According to biographer Edmund Morgan, the young Stiles read "a strange conglomeration of the first-rate and the third-rate" authors.
 He graduated in 1746.
 Stiles was conferred a perfunctory Master of Arts degree from Yale and became ordained in 1749 after further studies in theology.

 From 1749 to 1755, Stiles worked as a tutor at Yale.
 During this period, he drifted away from Calvinism and preached to Native Americans in Stockbridge, Massachusetts.
 In a 1762 letter, Samuel Johnson notes that the young Stiles at one point nearly became an Anglican, writing that he "was once on the point of conforming to the Church, but was dissuaded by his friends, and is become much of a Latitudinarian."